arielox5/MCD_Act2/index.md

 ## Welcome to MCD Unison - Covid-19 Hermosillo Data

-You can use the [editor on GitHub](https://github.com/arielox5/MCD_Act2/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 This is a page created for the purpose of learning in the course of "Productivity tool", where we use Docker, GitHub, bash, cvskit as tools for learn and make this project.
-Here will show you how I get to obtain the data, step by step, you are allowed to use it using the dockerfile.
+Here will show you how I get to obtain the data, step by step, you are allowed to use it using the [dockerfile](https://github.com/arielox5/MCD_Act2/blob/main/Dockerfile).

 This result shows how many cases are on Hermosillo.

 ### Creating docker file

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```Docker File
 Save the next code on a file called DOCKERFILE